 Empathy, by definition, is to feel what others feel in the current moment.
 But compassion, regardless of what the other person may be feeling, assumes the idea of being of emotional aid.
 Aspies live by the latter definition, more so than they are aware of at times.

 Aspies are, undoubtedly, the more eccentric ones within the groups they partake in.
-Though they may initially struggle with certain inclinations, those on the Spectrum eventually learn to utilize their strengths.
+Though they may initially struggle with being different, those on the Spectrum eventually learn to utilize their strengths.

 From the above paragraphs, I mentioned only the weaknesses of ASD employees, and how those would pose a hindrance to the job.
 What I failed to mention, however, are the numerous strengths that an Aspie bears within his or her mind, and how they reflect back in the workplace.